Skip to content

 Verb Signature Description

-reads get(arr Array<Boolean>, idx Integer) Boolean Read element at index
+derives get(arr Array<Boolean>, idx Integer) Boolean Read element at index

-reads get(arr Array<Integer>, idx Integer) Integer Read element at index
+derives get(arr Array<Integer>, idx Integer) Integer Read element at index

-reads length(arr Array<T>) Integer Number of elements
+creates length(arr Array<T>) Integer Number of elements

 Both overloads work identically on mutable (:[Mutable]) and immutable arrays.